npanuhin/GitHub-Language-Bar/README.dev.md

 - Convert `Jupyter Notebook` to `Python` with some coefficient (like 0.1), or maybe even parse it
 - Hide unwanted languages option
 - **Different styles for dark and light mode**
+- Fetch only needed repositories
+- Maybe exclude certain languages from the repositories individually (`exclude=repo.language`)?

 [^1]: This is needed for the script to be able to include you private repository stats